albar965/littlenavmap-manual/src/en/AIRSPACELOAD.rst

 Loading Airspaces
 ---------------------------------------------

-Airspaces are loaded from the Navigraph database, simulator database, a user defined directory or online flying services.
+Airspaces are loaded from the Navigraph database, simulator database, an user defined directory or online flying services.
 You can select airspaces to show in the main menu ``Scenery Library`` -> :ref:`airspace-source`.

 .. _load-scenery-library-p3d-fsx-airspaces: